Westfield Gardens

 "2 million tonnes of soil contaminated with petrol, oil, lead, tar, cyanide and arsenic from around the site was dug up and decontaminated.....

-Westfield Gardens is thus part of a far more complex narrative of London's expansion.
+Westfield Gardens is thus part of a more complex narrative in London's expansion.
 The name stands for the specific means and symbols used to evolve onto a new economic level, to a 21st century megalopolis that competes with other supersized conurbations, the Tokyos, Beijings, Sao Paulos of the world.
 It opens the road for 'the London to come' and in more senses than one.
 It is very clearly not just for Londoners here today but future Londoners.
 It may be part of strategic growth but who are these Londoners?
 One senses that they won't only be coming down the M1 motorway from Blackburn, Hull, or Newcastle.
 Somehow it's a different milieu.
 Cycle around Woolwich, West Ham, Stratford, catch the night buses to the west from East Ham and answer is there: from anywhere and everywhere possible.
 You can take your pick from any continent.
 It's in line with the heritage of this part of London which has always served as a transient holding centre, with reserve armies uncelebrated in the making of the capital.

 But to really understand Westfield Gardens, it is best seen through the lens of the imaginary global landscapes as described by the anthropologist of globalisation, Arjun Appadurai.
 Appadurai broke down these landscapes into ensembles of 'scapes': ethnoscapes, mediascapes, technoscapes, financescapes, ideoscapes that all come together tenuously in the making of these global spaces.
 And that is what this park is; if you look out across the grand open landscape, you could really be anywhere.
 Seoul, Atlanta, etc. Anything local is just an add-on or just a name game.
 But the critical thing is that Appadurai pointed out these scapes don't connect to each other in ways we expect, that in fact they relate to each other more by what he called 'disjunctures'.
 In the new landscapes of networked global exchange, the way these scapes come together depends on us, how we as consumers connect them in our minds, in how we imagine them.
 In that sense Westfield Gardens is no traditional landscape and once you get that, you are truly in.

 The park acknowledges this in the way its buildings animate the horizon.
-As architectural assortments they are products of global modernity that are transported from computer screens.
+As architectural assortments they are products of global modernity that are transplanted from computer screens.
 On this scale, they are monuments to the feats of transformation that finance capital can produce and they salute that.
 Everything seems to be in that state of contortion.
 The velodrome and the Aquatic centre are flexed like fish out of water, frozen in flagellation.
 The ArcelorMittal orbital, torch-bearer of a bare-naked marketing culture, twists itself in and out.
 The Olympic stadium sits on its own island like a spaceship that could levitate at any moment.
 But these are all 'facts on the ground', armature for a new social body which will grow into it.
 They mark the territory decisively to say there's no point looking backwards.
 The gaps, the disjunctures expose themselves but they will be spanned by those who celebrate it, who share in its making, who believe and who can imagine.